Ashley Broocks, Emily Andreini, Megan Rolf, Ph.D., and Sara Place, Ph.D., Oklahoma State University

 This is a topic of discussion within the beef industry.
-The following article does not represent the opinion of the Beef Checkoff or the U.S. Department of Agriculture.
+The following article does not necessarily represent the opinion of the Beef Checkoff or the US Department of Agriculture.

 Many people have suggested that removing beef from the human diet could significantly lower greenhouse gas (GHG) emissions.
 In reality, completely removing beef from the diet would likely not result in huge declines in GHG emissions and would have negative implications for the sustainability of the U.S. food system.

 According to the U.S. Environmental Protection Agency (EPA), beef cattle production was responsible for 1.9 percent of total U.S. GHG emissions in 2013.
 Comparing food production (essential for human life) to transportation and electricity (non-essential for human survival, but important to our modern lifestyles) is problematic.
 Electricity and transportation produce much of the GHG emissions in the United States, but most people do not call for the elimination of electricity or transportation.
 Instead, efforts are made to lower the GHG emissions produced to provide the same energy and transportation services (e.g. switching to renewable energy sources for electricity generation).

 Studying the different ways resources like feed, water and land can be used more efficiently throughout the beef lifecycle to reduce GHG emissions per pound of beef would provide the means to maintain the same level of food production while reducing GHG emissions.
 Beef production has made impressive advances to meet the protein demands of a growing population while reducing the amount of natural resources required.
 For example, due to improved genetics, animal nutrition, management, and the use of growth promoting technologies, the U.S. beef community has decreased its GHG emissions per pound of beef 9-16 percent from the 1970s to today.